 To backup a specific registry key in Windows 10, you need to select a key first before clicking the File > Export options.
 This way, that particular key will be selected for the backup process.

-How to restore Windows registry in Windows 11/10
+How to restore Windows registry from backup?

 - Open Run prompt, type regedit, hit Enter to open Registry Editor